AztecProtocol/aztec-packages/docs/docs/guides/js_apps/test.md

 ---
-title: How to Test Aztec.nr Contracts with Typescript
+title: Testing Aztec.nr contracts with TypeScript
 ---

 In this guide we will cover how to interact with your Aztec.nr smart contracts in a testing environment to write automated tests for your apps.

-To write your first smart contract, check out the [Aztec.nr getting started guide](../../getting_started/aztecnr-getting-started.md).
+To write your first smart contract, check out the [Aztec.nr getting started guide](../../getting_started.md).

 ## Compile your contract and generate TS interface